At China port, tariff drop a salve for hard-hit traders of American cars

 “There is a risk that car sales won’t be that good in the first quarter, but we need to make use of the tariff drop,” he said.
 “We are paying for the tariff before receiving orders.”

-The grey market trade in Tianjin is only a part of China’s auto market, the world’s largest, but it gives an important insight into the auto import trade.
-While carmakers prefer importing their own vehicles, Beijing has been encouraging alternative channels, fuelling grey market growth.
+The gray market trade in Tianjin is only a part of China’s auto market, the world’s largest, but it gives an important insight into the auto import trade.
+While carmakers prefer importing their own vehicles, Beijing has been encouraging alternative channels, fueling gray market growth.

-This grey market channel made up roughly 14 percent of all imported cars in China in 2017, almost double the 7.7 percent in 2014, according to data from China’s biggest auto importer, Sinomach Automobile Co Ltd.
+This gray market channel made up roughly 14 percent of all imported cars in China in 2017, almost double the 7.7 percent in 2014, according to data from China’s biggest auto importer, Sinomach Automobile Co Ltd (600335.SS).

 Tianjin is the biggest port in China in terms of parallel car imports, bringing in around 70 percent of country’s overall parallel car imports, according to a Commerce Ministry report.